SkillsFundingAgency/das-shared-packages/SFA.DAS.GovUK.Auth/README.md

 }
 ```
 At this point you have the option to call any services in your code to add extra claim information that is required.
 The **NameIdentifier** and **Email** claims are always populated.
 Please note that
-this is only called once on login, if you need to update claims you'll need to log out then log in again.
+this is executed once during the authentication process when the token is validated, if you need to update claims you'll need to log out then log in again.

 ## IGovAuthEmployerAccountService